Aspire94/MarkovChain/README.md

 npm install --save markov-strings and npm install say
 ```

-### Installing (1)
+### Installing

+Copy the index.js and data.html and install the necessary modules or
-Clone the complete directory and open up the console, to start type:
+clone the complete directory and open up the console, to start type:

 ```
 node index.js